 Instrument Rental and Storage

 The Department of Fine and Performing Arts (DFPA) maintains a limited inventory of musical instruments (see inventory list below) that are rented to students on a first-come, first-served basis, but demand often outpaces supply.
 Highest priority is given to students using instruments during ensemble class periods, then to students using instruments for a DFPA-organized lesson, class, or rehearsal.
-Additionally, the DFPA owns a broad collection of percussion instruments, a large fleet of pianos, and a practice organ for use by students.
-(See also Practice Room Usage policy)
+Additionally, the DFPA owns a broad collection of percussion instruments and a large fleet of pianos for use by students.
+(See also Music Studio and Practice Room Usage policy)

-Students interested in using a DFPA-owned wind, string, or percussion instrument should complete and submit an Instrument Usage Contract.
-Ideally, requests should be made upon registration for courses requiring the use of the instrument, but requests can be submitted at any time if needs change.
+Students interested in renting a DFPA-owned brass, wind, or string instrument should complete and submit an Instrument Usage Contract.
+Contracts should be submitted no earlier than 10 days prior to the start of the semester.
 At the discretion of the DFPA, some instruments may need to be shared or have restrictions placed upon usage preventing them from being removed from the building.